fabiommendes/craftinginterpreters/book/parsing-expressions.md

 <aside name="handle">

-If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types, and an operand method handle to simplify this redundant code.
+If you wanted to do some clever Python, you could create a helper method for parsing a left-associative series of binary operators given a list of token types, and an operand method handle to simplify this redundant code.